opengeospatial/OGC-Web-API-Guidelines/README.md

     /v1/transform

-Example to transform feature using different CRS
+An example is a request to transform a feature to a different CRS that the source:

     /v1/transform/features/highway/A8?
     fromCRS=4326&toCRS=WGS84